We have all heard warnings about electricity risks at some point in our lives. But,…

 - Consult with a chemical exposure attorney to guide you in the next steps you should take

-Because many of the symptoms that related to chemical exposure are also associated with other common medical conditions, it can be hard to connect an employee’s illness to chemical exposure.
+Because many of the symptoms related to chemical exposure are also associated with other common medical conditions, it can be hard to connect an employee’s illness to chemical exposure.
 If you suspect a toxic chemical in or around your work area, you should alert your employer and consult with a doctor.
-Document what symptoms you are experiencing and when they started to help your healthcare provider connect your health issues with the chemical exposure.
+In addition, you must document what symptoms you are experiencing and when they started to help your healthcare provider connect your health issues with the chemical exposure.
+Having this information about your symptoms will be beneficial when you speak to an attorney.

 How The Carlson Law Firm can help